TOAST-DOCS/Gamebase/en/unity-ui.md

 #### Optional parameter

+* GamebaseTermsConfiguration : Using the GamebaseTermsConfiguration object, you can change settings such as whether to display the forced terms and conditions agreement window.
 * callback: Uses a callback to inform the user when the terms and conditions window closes after agreeing to it.
 The GamebaseResponse.DataContainer object which comes as a callback can be converted to GamebaseResponse.Push.PushConfiguration.
 The converted object can be used in the Gamebase.Push.RegisterPush API after login.